Buildtest Tutorial on Perlmutter

 In this exercise you will learn how to query test report.
 This can be done by

-running buildtest report
+running buildtest report.

 Before you start, please run the following command: